dCache/dcache-book2/config-gplazma.md

 The kpwd plug-in
 ----------------

-The section in the CELL-GPLAZMA policy file for the kpwd plug-in specifies the location of the `dcache.kpwd` file, for example
+The section in the `gPlazma` policy file for the kpwd plug-in specifies the location of the **dcache.kpwd** file, for example

+Example:
     # dcache.kpwd
-    kpwdPath="PATH-ODE-ED/dcache.kpwd"
+    kpwdPath="/etc/dcache/dcache.kpwd"

-To maintain only one such file, make sure that this is the same location as defined in `PATH-ODS-USD/defaults/dcache.properties`.
+ To maintain only one such file, make sure that this is the same location as defined in **/usr/share/dcache/defaults/dcache.properties**.

-Use `PATH-ODS-USD/examples/gplazma/dcache.kpwd` to create this file.
+Use **/usr/share/dcache/examples/gplazma/dcache.kpwd** to create this file.

-To be able to alter entries in the `dcache.kpwd` file conveniantly the dcache script offers support for doing this.
+To be able to alter entries in the **dcache.kpwd** file conveniantly the dcache script offers support for doing this.

+Example:
-    PROMPT-USERdcache kpwd dcuseradd testuser -u 12345 -g 1000 -h / -r / -f / -w read-write -p password
+    [user] $dcache kpwd dcuseradd testuser -u 12345 -g 1000 -h / -r / -f / -w read-write -p password

 adds this to the kpwd file: